ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/dependency-injection/index.md

 ***
 ## Introduction

-<mark>Dependency injection means to provide an object the instance variables that it is dependent on</mark>.
+<mark>Dependency injection means to provide an object, the instance variables that it is dependent on</mark>.
 That's it!
 Let's take a simple example.

 ![Dependency Injection](https://ashishkumar39.github.io/blogs/dependency-injection.jpeg "Dependency Injdection diagram")

 ## Using a simple approach

 Let's say we want to make a drawing app.
 Using this we can draw triangles on the screen.
 Let's make the <mark>_Triangle_</mark> class for this.
 Here, we will have 3 instance variables(fields) as our points(coordinates).
-The constructor will set the values of the coordinates.

 ```java
 class Triangle {